fehlst/KoGaMa-Themes/README.md

 🌟 **Customize KoGaMa with unique themes and experience the game with a fresh new look!** 🌟

 ## ✨ About This Repository
 This repository contains **various Tampermonkey user styles** for KoGaMa, allowing you to personalize the website’s design to match your preferences.
-Whether you prefer soft pastel tones, a sleek dark mode, or something completely unique—this is the place to find it!

 ## 🚀 Installation
 1. Install **[Tampermonkey](https://www.tampermonkey.net/)** on your browser.